 Use Case #39 – Comment on batch

 The user navigates to the batch they would like to comment on.
 The user selects the comment option and enters their comment, which must be between 1 and 256 characters in length.
 When complete, the user submits their comment, which associates it with the selected batch.

+Use Case #40 – User can edit notes about a batch BAT 11

+Users will need to have an account, and be logged in.
+Users will need to select the “edit note” button/link for an existing batch note.
+Users can edit the notes title and description.

+Use Case #41 – Users can edit a batch measurement

+Users will need to navigate to the batch and then the measurement.
+Users will need to select the “edit measurement” button/link.
+Users can then make changes to the measurement values.

-Use Case #
+Use Case #42 – Users can delete a batch measurement

+Users will need to navigate to the batch and then the measurement.
+Users will need to select the “delete measurement” button/link.
+The user will be prompted to verify they wish to delete the selected measurement.

 Classes / Objects